-Preferred Preparation: Successful completion of at least one semester of Year 9 Basketball Academy course.
-Students must meet the application criteria to be a part of the Basketball Academy.
+Prerequisite: Successful completion of at least one semester of Year 8/9 Basketball Academy course.
+Students must meet the application criteria available on our College Website at stfrancis.catholic.edu.au/enrolments/basketball-academy to be a part of the Basketball Academy.

 This course is a high level academy program that is run under the Integrated Learning banner.
 Students will increase their basketball capabilities both on and off the court.

 Three different assessment types explore Practical skills and how these relate to their personal development.
-A Connections task requires students to work together with peers on two community involvement events that they are required to organise and run.
+A Connections task requires students to work together with peers on one community involvement event that they are required to organise and run.
 Assessment Type 3 is a Personal Venture where students study an area of interest within basketball and develop one of their SACE Capabilities along the way.